azkiflay/ansible/README.md

 <!-- Using Ansible (User and Group Mangement, Two-factor authentication over SSH, User security policy such as controlling user commands, Host-based Firewall Automation) -->

 # Ansible Terminology
-* Control node: a Unix/Linux machine where Ansible has been installed.
-Playbooks are run in control node to implement configuration of remote hosts.
+* Control node: a Linux/Unix machine where Ansible has been installed.
 It is possible to have more than one control nodes.
 A Windows machine cannot be a control node.
 * Managed nodes (hosts): Network devices or servers managed by Ansible.
+Managed hosts do not have have Ansible installed on them.
 * Inventory: a file that contains a list/group of hosts that an Ansible control node works with.
-Inventory is at the control node.
+Inventory file is created at the control node, specifying details of managed hosts such as IP addresses, and domain names.
+Host information in an inventory file can be organized in groups and subgroups.
-* Module: a piece of code that Ansible executes to perform specific actions on different OS and environments.
+* Module: a piece of code that Ansible executes to perform specific actions on different operating systems and environments.
+One more more modules can be used in tasks and playbooks.
 * Tasks: Units of action in Ansible.
 For example, a command to install software on a managed host is a task.
-* Playbook: an *ordered* lists of tasks that can be run by the control node(s) to configure remote hosts.
+* Playbook: an *ordered* lists of tasks that can be run by the control node to configure remote hosts.
+Playbooks are run in control node to configure remote hosts.
+YAML is used to write playbooks, which can include tasks and variables.

-# Ansible Installation on Ubuntu 24.04 LTS
+# Ansible Installation
 Instructions to install Ansible for major operating systems is available at https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html.
-To install Ansible in Ubuntu, the following steps have been followed.
+The following commands can be used to install Ansible on Ubuntu.
+While Ubuntu 24.04 LTS was used in this tutorial, the commands will likely work on other Ubuntu distributions with minor changes.

 ```bash
 sudo apt update